mspnp/samples/OperationalExcellence/azure-automation-update-management/README.md

 # Azure Update Management

-This sample demonstrates demonstrtes how to use Azure Update Management
+This sample deploys an Azure Automation account with the Azure Updates management solution and optional virtual machines, all auto-onboarded into the update solution.

 ## Deploy sample